sudhakar3697/awesome-electron-alternatives/README.md

 ### D
 * [gtkd](https://github.com/gtkd-developers/GtkD): GTK+ is a highly usable, feature rich toolkit for creating graphical user interfaces which boasts cross platform compatibility and an easy to use API.
 * [dwt](https://github.com/d-widget-toolkit/dwt): DWT is a library for creating cross-platform GUI applications.
 It's a port of the SWT Java library from Eclipse.
 DWT is compatible with D2 using the standard library (Phobos) and D1 using Tango.
 Now available on 32 and 64 bit, Linux and Windows.

+### Development platform
+#### No-code
+* [Kodular](https://www.kodular.io/): Much more than a modern app creator without coding.
+* [Bubble](https://bubble.io/): Design, develop, and launch production-grade applications without code.
+* [Blockly](https://developers.google.com/blockly) Blockly is a visual programming editor by Google that uses drag-and-drop blocks.
+It's the engine that powers the most popular coding education programs world.

+#### Low-code
+* [Zoho Creator](https://www.zoho.com/creator/): Build self-service portals that can empower customers, vendors, and business partners who need a single point of access to your products, services, and information.
+* [Power Apps](https://www.microsoft.com/en-us/power-platform/products/power-apps): Deliver apps embedded with AI to modernize your legacy applications and systems fast.
+* [Outsystems](https://www.outsystems.com/): Development platform.
+OutSystems lets you ship more modern apps, faster.
+It's the enterprise-grade low-code platform for the complex, business-critical apps that matter most to your business.

+#### High-level
+* [8th](https://8th-dev.com/index.html): 8th™ is a secure, robust, cross-platform, and  fun programming language.
+8th lets you use your preferred platform to write and test your code.
+With one click, you generate the executables for any platform 8th supports, from any platform it supports.
+* [Xojo](https://documentation.xojo.com/getting_started/using_the_xojo_language/index.html): Object-Oriented Programming, Build Native, Cross-Platform Apps.Rapid application development for Desktop, Web, Mobile & Raspberry Pi.

 ### Dart
 * [flutter](https://flutter.dev): Flutter is an open source framework by Google for building beautiful, natively compiled, multi-platform applications from a single codebase.